-This online training series provides a detailed look at network security, and is intended as preparation for the MCSE 70-220 Exam: Designing Security for a Microsoft Windows 2000 Network.
-Topics include analyzing business and technical requirements, planning a strategy, and designing and implementing security using the templates, objects, and services provided in Windows 2000.
-Students taking this course should be advanced Windows administrators, with MCSE certifications 70-210, 70-215, 70-216, and 70-217 or equivalent experience.
+This series provides a detailed look at network security, and is intended as preparation for the MCSE 70-220 Exam: Designing Security for a Microsoft Windows 2000 Network.
+Topics include analyzing business and technical requirements, planning a strategy,

-This Windows 2000 Security Design 70-220 online training series provides 40 hours of self-paced courseware.
-This web-based training provides 1 year of unlimited access to all of the following lessons:
+This Windows 2000 Security Design 70-220 online training series provides over 40 hours of self-paced courseware.
+This web-based training provides 6 months of unlimited access to all of the following lessons:

 1 .
 Analyzing Business Requirements

 5 .
 Designing Security for Access between Networks

 6 .
 Designing Security for Communications Channels

 7 .
 Designing Security for Network Services

 11 .
 Protecting Resources with Auditing and Encryption